faridgab/faridgab/README.md

 ### About me
 Hi there!
 I am junior data analyst.
-My main background is related to corporate finance: finance planning, management accounting and modeling.
+My main/primary background is related to corporate finance: finance planning, management accounting and modeling.
 Last year I decided to find out myself in Big Data.
 This was the reason for learning 'Data analyst' programm with Yandex.Practicum.
 Let's see what will happen.